-At DPD France and/or its subsidiaries, we do not tolerate any discrimination, direct or indirect, individual or collective, based on any of the criteria above.
+At GeoPost/DPDgroup, we do not tolerate any discrimination, direct or indirect, individual or collective, based on any of the criteria above.
 The recruitment, pay, and promotion of our team members depend solely on their qualifications, skills, and professional performance.

-Whenever possible, DPD France and/or its subsidiaries provides specific accommodations to people with disabilities, to assist them with joining its teams.
+Whenever possible, GeoPost/DPDgroup provides specific accommodations to people with disabilities, to assist them with joining its teams.

-In addition, DPD France and/or its subsidiaries also takes the necessary steps to ensure that its Employees are trained in this area.
+In addition, GeoPost/DPDgroup also takes the necessary steps to ensure that its Employees are trained in this area.

-- Use intolerant or exclusionary language - Exclude relationships based on criteria relating to age, disability, gender identity, sexual orientation, skin colour, marital status, pregnancy status, political opinions, religious beliefs, union activities, ethnic, cultural or national origin, etc
+- Use intolerant or exclusionary language - Exclude relationships based on criteria relating to age, disability, gender identity, sexual orientation, skin colour, marital status, pregnancy status, political opinions, religious beliefs, union activities, ethnic, cultural or national origin, etc.

-- Be respectful of yourself and others, and among other things, of their beliefs, their cultures, their origins, etc - Adopt an active attitude of inclusion and antidiscrimination as part of the whole Employee experience: hiring, onboarding, daily life, career planning, etc. - Develop active listening skills and an open mind to the ideas and opinions of others - Be cooperative by involving others and supporting your colleagues in difficulty - Adopt a constructive and benevolent way of communicating
+- Be respectful of yourself and others, and among other things, of their beliefs, their cultures, their origins, etc. - Adopt an active attitude of inclusion and anti-discrimination as part of the whole Employee experience: hiring, onboarding, daily life, career planning, etc. - Develop active listening skills and an open mind to the ideas and opinions of others - Be cooperative by involving others and supporting your colleagues in difficulty - Adopt a constructive and benevolent way of communicating